OrkoHunter/orkohunter/README.md

 Powered by the [Academic theme](https://sourcethemes.com/academic/) for [Hugo](https://gohugo.io/).
 Hosted on GitHub Pages.

+Current Academic theme version v4.3.1 and hugo v0.62.2

 # Usage

 The theme is a submodule inside `themes/academic`.

-If the repository is cloned for the first time, do the following to to fetch submodule.
+If the repository is cloned for the first time, do the following to to fetch the hugo theme.
 ```
 git submodule update --init
 ```

-To update submodule
+To update theme
 ```
 git submodule update --remote --merge
+cd themes/academic
+git checkout <VERSION>
 ```

+Follow https://github.com/gcushen/hugo-academic/releases and look at breaking changes section before updating.

 Compile and update website
 ```